 I often say, when involved in a discussion on some point of theology “I can tell you what the truth is.
 The truth is that we do not know what the truth is.”

-Let’s just admit that there are, and always will be, a lot of things that we don’t know and accept that we probably don’t need to know them.
-Then we can get on with the important stuff – following the teachings of Jesus.
+Let’s just admit that there are, and always will be, a lot of things that we don’t know, and let’s accept that we probably don’t need to know them.
+Then we can get on with the important stuff – Loving God and Loving Others.